 One ham I wholeheartedly recommend is the Berkshire Pork Bistro Ham made and sold by D’Artagnan.
 Well-marbled in texture, this ham is cooked, but not cured or smoked.
 I’d say is just as juicy and tender as Jambon de Paris and is a really great substitute for it.

-D’Artagnan produce food in New York and Fra’Mani make theirs in California.
+D’Artagnan produces food in New York and Fra’Mani makes theirs in California.
 Hopefully, that makes the challenge of finding great ham easier, no matter on which coast you live.

-Just head to a good butcher shop in town — and look for Boston ham or any kind of tham that’s cooked, but hasn’t been dry cured or smoked.
+Just head to a good butcher shop in town — and look for Boston ham or any kind of ham that’s cooked, but hasn’t been dry cured or smoked.